 POLICY ON GRADING JUNIOR TEAMS

-- As the QCSA does not organise graded divisions in age groups up to and including U10, the Club has no need to grade in these age groups.
+- As the QCSA does not require or organise graded divisions in age groups up to and including U10, the Club has no need to grade in these age groups.

 - The concept of Friendship Groups will be suspended and will not apply to these age groups while this policy is in force.